davydr/ymiles-site/content/1099-k/index.md

 title: "Understanding Your 1099-K"
 ---

-Excellent points — and thanks for the updated IRS threshold and Uber-specific insights.
-Based on your notes, here’s a **revised 1000-word draft** for your `1099-k.md` page.
-It speaks directly to part-time Uber drivers and reflects your tools + training:

----

 ## What Is the 1099-K and Why Did I Get It?

 If you’re a part-time Uber driver, the tax paperwork can be overwhelming.
 One form you’ll almost always hear about is the **1099-K**, which Uber may send to report your earnings.
 This guide will walk you through what the 1099-K is, how to read it, and — most importantly — how to use it with other Uber documents to accurately calculate what you owe.